klark973/vm/README.md

 # VM

-VM is a simple set of scripts for myself that can be used to automate the startup and deployment of virtual machines.
+VM is just a set of scripts for myself that can be used to automate the startup and deployment of virtual machines.
 It is just a wrapper over the qemu command line.

-## Requires
+## System requirements

 - `qemu-system-*` binary for your platform.
 - `qemu-img` binary for creating initial HDD's.
+- OVMF BIOS files for UEFI-booting in guest VM.
 - `pigz` and `unpigz` binaries for snapshoting.
 - `remote-viewer` binary (optional) for working with guest VM.
 - `bash` on host and `sh` inside Rescue VM for executing jobs.